RobinNagpal/dodao-ui/academy-ui/README.md

    `npx prisma generate`

-5. Run Database: We run databse in a docker container.
+5. Run Database: We run database in a docker container.
 For that we use docker compose.
-To run it, open a new terminal and run docker-compose up.
-Make sure to keep that terminal running
+To run it, open a new terminal and run the following command:

    `docker-compose up`

-6. Generate database tables

-   `npx prisma db push`
+   **Note:** Make sure to keep that terminal running.

-7. Verify the Database Setup:
+6. Verify the Database Setup:

    - Install a PostgreSQL client such as **pgAdmin 4**.
+   - When setting up pgAdmin 4, create a server using the same port as specified in `DATABASE_URL` in your `.env` file e.g., 5432.
+Use `localhost` as the host name/address and `admin` as the username and password.
    - Make sure a new database, `next_app_localhost_db`, is created and that the tables are present.

-   - When setting up pgAdmin 4, create a server using the same port as in your `.env` file.
-Use `localhost` as the host name/address and `admin` as the password.
+7. Generate database tables

+   `npx prisma db push`

 ## Run the code